 In some cases, it may even affect all the traffic going to and from your router.
 If you’re experiencing excruciatingly slow traffic after downloading a torrent, this may be the reason.

 Again, the reason the ISP can even know to throttle the traffic is because it can see that you’re connecting directly to a swarm of different IP addresses.

-In this section, we outline the exact step-by-step process of how to torrent safely in 2021.
+In this section, we share some tips on how to torrent safely in 2023.
 It all starts with downloading the right torrent client.

-Download a reputable torrenting client from their official website
+Get a trusted torrent client from their official site

 Don’t trust links from random third-party websites when you’re downloading and installing software on your computer.

 That’s especially true when downloading something in somewhat of a gray area, like a torrenting client.